Make open data sharing a no-brainer for ethics committees.¶

 Statement of the problem¶

-We would like to facilitate neuroimaging data sharing by providing an “out of the box” solution addressing aforementioned human subjects concerns and consisting of
+We would like to facilitate neuroimaging data sharing by providing an “out of the box” solution addressing aforementioned human research participants concerns and consisting of

 - widely acceptable consent form allowing deposition of anonymized data to public data archives